swati-dontamsetti/data-alliance-for-science/README.md

 Our hypothesis was that education does affect a country's living conditions.

+## Cleaning Process
+Before we could even begin, we first had to hard-clean the data in Excel.
+The columns were nested within one another, so a data point might have three levels of column names.
+The first thing we had to do was un-merge the column names and copy and paste them into the lowest level of column names.
+We also had to get rid of the footnotes and summary findings at the bottom of each Excel sheet.
+Once this was done, we saved our files as CSVs and uploaded the data to the Resources folder.

+After that we were able to merge the data tables each of us needed for our correspondind questions.
+We then realized that some files used `-` instead of leaving the space blank.
+This kept us from properly dropping NAs.
+So we had to use the function `.apply(lambda x: x.replace('−',''))` to make the space blank.

+Once that was done.
+Those blank spaces showed as blank but were still not recognized as NAs.
+So we had to save our specifically cleaned and merged data as CSVs in the Output_Data folder and then reload it into our code.
+Only this allowed all the spaces to be recognized as NAs and we were finally able to use the `.dropna(how="any")` function.

 ## Questions asked:
 * What 10 countries have the highest graduation rates?
 * Do people move to OR move out of a country based on the country's graduation rate?